 K-14 Educator Programs and Resources

-A primary mission of the Center for Slavic, East European and Eurasian Studies (CSEEES) is to work with Ohio K-14 educational institutions to promote the knowledge and understanding of Eastern Europe and Eurasia by bringing the cultures, histories, and languages of these regions into the classroom.
+A primary mission of the Center for Slavic, East European and Eurasian Studies (CSEEES) is to work with Ohio K-14 (K-12 and community college) educational institutions to promote the knowledge and understanding of Eastern Europe and Eurasia by bringing the cultures, histories, and languages of these regions into the classroom.
 CSEEES does this by offering lectures and presentations, loaning classroom materials, developing lesson plans and curriculum guides, organizing teacher training workshops, and providing funding for professional development opportunities.
 Topics and formats are designed to align with Ohio education content standards.
 Through these activities, CSEEES fosters the 21st century learning and increased global competencies of Ohio K-14 students.
 All services and trainings are provided free-of-charge.

 Teacher Trainings Programs